forrestbaer/dotfiles/README.md

   - Font: Iosevka Nerdfont (contains glyphs).. in ./fonts
   - Make key repeat as fast as possible
-  - Terminal is faster and lower memory than iterm, xterm is best
+  - Alacritty is da best

 ### Installation